anitracks/2021Philly/README.md

 csv file created by David McNeill based on the raw data received from the courts.

 ## cleanCount Outcomes.py
-Cleaning and counting the most occurring outcomes is done as follows:
+Cleaning and counting the most occurring outcomes is done as follows using the cleanCountOutcomes.py script:
 ```
 python .\src\cleanCountOutcomes.py ..\data\MC_specialreport_limiteddaterange_Nov6.csv
 ```